-Doping silicon： In most circumstances, the resulting doped semiconductor will contain a wide variety of impurities.
+Doping silicon： In most Silicone wafers, the resulting doped semiconductor will contain a wide variety of impurities.
 If the semiconductor contains an equal number of donors and acceptors, the extra core electrons provided by the former will be utilised to complete the broken bonds caused by the latter, preventing doping from releasing any free carriers of either type.
 In the great majority of semiconductor devices, the p-n junction experiences this phenomena, which is referred to as compensation.

 Free Standing gan Wafer | Single Crystal Substrates

 Si Doped Undoped Laser Device Gallium Nitride Wafer